ringo-hoshii/likes-statistics/README.md

 # Description
-**likes-statistics** - it's the script that prints number of likes under specified YouTube video given as argument or from the file in which each line is a link
+**likes-statistics** - prints the number of likes under a specified YouTube video given as a single link argument or as a file with links separated by a new line

 # Dependencies
 pip: